aklump/post_commit/README.md

 ### Setup cron job

-1. Set up a cron job to execute `runner.php`.
+1. Set up a cron job to execute `./bin/post_commit run`.

+        * * * * * ./bin/post_commit run >> /path/to/logs/cron.txt

 This should be the target of a frequent cron job being run by the same user that owns the website files and _.git_ folder.
 This script processes any orders that were scheduled by _scheduler.php_.
 You can redirect the output to `logs/cron.txt` file during setup, and once all is working you should consider doing like the second example which does not capture the output.

-    * * * * * /usr/bin/php /home/user/mysite/opt/post_commit/runner.php >> /home/user/mysite/opt/post_commit/logs/cron.txt

 Example 2, no log of cron jobs, better once all is working correctly.
-You might want to delete `logs/cron.txt` at this point.
+When all is well you should run `./bin/post_commit empty-logs` to flush the cron log.

-    * * * * * /usr/bin/php /home/user/mysite/opt/post_commit/runner.php > /dev/null
+    * * * * * ./bin/post_commit run > /dev/null

 ## Requirements